Porsche Boxster review

 The Porsche Boxster is all about the driving experience.
 The two seater has been designed from the outset to entertain, and the sharp steering, responsive chassis and powerful engines combine to deliver one of the best performing sports cars you can buy.
 The 261bhp 2.7-litre flat-six delivers strong performance, while the larger 311bhp 3.4-litre engine in the Boxster S is a match for the larger 911 for performance.

-In the GTS model you have an extra 15bhp taking the total power output to 326bhp – making it the most potent Boxster yet capable of 0-62mph in just 4.6 seconds when fitted with the PDK automatic gearbox – that makes it faster accelerating than an 911 Carrera.
+In the GTS model you have an extra 15bhp taking the total power output to 326bhp – making it the most potent Boxster yet capable of 0-62mph in just 4.7 seconds when fitted with the PDK automatic gearbox – that makes it faster accelerating than an 911 Carrera.
+Opt for the manual 'box and 0-62mph takes 5 seconds flat.

 Speaking of which, all models get a slick and precise six-speed manual as standard, while Porsche's rapid-fire seven-speed PDK twin cutch transmission is available as an option.
-The Boxster can be rather uncomfortable when you’re taking it easy, although the optional PASM adaptive dampers improve the low-speed ride.
+The Boxster can be a little on the firm side when you’re taking it easy – especially with 20-inch wheels – although the optional PASM adaptive dampers improve the low-speed ride.

 Drivers wanting the ultimate in driving fun can opt for the optional Sport chassis upgrade that adds stiffer springs and dampers, plus a 20mm lower ride height.
-However, while it's even shaper to drive than the standard car, ride comfort does suffer.
+However, while it's even shaper to drive than the standard car, ride comfort does suffer but only marginally.

 Porsche has a strong reputation for reliability and robust engineering, securing an impressive top ten finish in our 2012 Driver Power customer satisfaction survey.
 As a result, there's no reason to expect the Boxster won't be a durable and faithful choice.